An Explicit M1 Radiation-hydrodynamics Scheme for 3D Protostellar Evolution: Mixed frame RHD Equations at Leading Order

 Based on the above discussion, if one is interested only in the leading-order solution, it is sufficient to solve the RHD equations with the radiation four-force density $(G^0, \bm{G})$ given by

-Note that the right-hand side in Equation~\eqref{eq:G_leading} can be expressed with comoving frame flux $\bm{F}_0$ as $\rho\chi_{0F}\bm{F}_0/c$ from Equation~\eqref{eq_Lorentz:F}.
+Note that the right-hand side in Equation~\eqref{eq:G_leading} can be expressed with comoving-frame flux $\bm{F}_0$ as $\rho\chi_{0F}\bm{F}_0/c$ from Equation~\eqref{eq_Lorentz:F}.
 Furthermore, since the second term on the right-hand side of Equation~\eqref{eq:G_leading} contributes only in the dynamic diffusion regime (i.e., when $\tau\gg1$ and $\tau\beta\gg1$), we can adopt $\ten{P}_\mr{rad}=E_\mr{rad}\ten{I}/3$ for optically thick gas, leading to

 Equations~\eqref{eq:G0_leading} and \eqref{eq:G_final} are identical to Equations~\eqref{eq_basic:G0} and \eqref{eq_basic:G}.